 (1 Cor 1:26-31) – 26 For you see your calling, brothers, that not many are wise according to the flesh, not many mighty, and not many noble; 27 but God chose the foolish things of the world that he might put to shame those who are wise.
 God chose the weak things of the world that he might put to shame the things that are strong.
 28 God chose the lowly things of the world, and the things that are despised, and the things that don’t exist, that he might bring to nothing the things that exist, 29 that no flesh should boast before God.
 30 Because of him, you are in Christ Jesus, who was made to us wisdom from God, and righteousness and sanctification, and redemption: 31 that, as it is written, “He who boasts, let him boast in the Lord.”
 (WEB)

-The repetition in 1 Corinthians 1:26-31 is significant.
+The repetition in 1 Corinthians 1:27-28 is significant.
 Anytime we see repetition like this in Scripture, we know God is making a point that we must recognize.
 Arminian Christians don’t believe that God really means what it sounds like here.
 They don’t believe that He actually chooses specific individuals for salvation.
 However, plain statements of Scripture should never be explained away to mean something else, unless it’s clearly revealed otherwise elsewhere in the Bible (it’s not).
-That’s not true interpretation of Scripture.
-Rather, that’s called conforming Scripture to one’s doctrinal position.
+We must be careful not to interpret and conform Scripture to our preferred doctrinal position.

 All of this is confirmed in the following scriptures: